-The tables below describe the fees and expenses that you may pay if you buy and hold Institutional Class or Investor Class shares of the Large Cap Fund.
+The tables below describe the fees and expenses that you may pay if you buy, hold, and sell Institutional Class or Investor Class shares of the Large Cap Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.

-Institutional Investor

-Class Class

-Maximum sales charge (load) imposed on purchases

-(as a % of offering price) None None

-Maximum deferred sales charge (load) imposed on redemptions

-(as a $\%$ of the lower of original purchase price or net asset value) None None

-Institutional Investor

-Class Class

-Annual Fund Operating Expenses (expenses you pay each year as a percentage of the value of your investment):

-Management Fee 0.65% 0.65%

-Distribution and/or Service (12b-1) Fees 0.00% 0.25%

-Other Expenses 0.05% 0.05%

-Total Annual Fund Operating Expenses 0.70% 0.95%
+Institutional Class Investor Class Maximum sales charge (load) imposed on purchases (as a % of offering price) None None Maximum deferred sales charge (load) imposed on redemptions (as a % of the lower of original purchase price or net asset value) None None Institutional Class Investor Class Annual Fund Operating Expenses (expenses you pay each year as a percentage of the value of your investment): Management Fee 0.65% 0.65% Distribution and/or Service (12b-1) Fees 0.00% 0.25% Other Expenses 0.05% 0.05% Total Annual Fund Operating Expenses 0.70% 0.95%